Autism in the workplace

 How can employers support people with autism in the workplace?

-Here are our top tips on removing any unintended barriers in your recruitment process and workplace.
+Here are our top tips on removing any unintended barriers in your recruitment process and workplace, ensuring your working environment supports employees with autism.

 When writing job descriptions during recruitment, review which skills are absolutely essential to the specific role and which are not.
 Many people with autism can struggle with communication and social settings, seeing a standard listed skill like ‘excellent communication’ can cause them to immediately remove themselves as a candidate.